Battle of Birch Coulee: The burial expedition

 On the first day, the combined forces left Fort Ridgely in the direction of the Lower Sioux Agency.
-After about four miles, they stopped at a farm house in the vicinity of Redwood Ferry where a doctor and others had been killed.
+After about four miles, they stopped at a farmhouse in the vicinity of Redwood Ferry where a doctor and others had been killed.
 Finding dozens of bodies on both sides of the road, they buried an estimated 28 victims.

 On the second day, after burying more bodies near the log house, the company split up.
 Grant's group went north into the Beaver Creek region and buried 30 more bodies, many of which were severely decomposed.
 They also found a wounded survivor, Justina Kreiger, who had been shot in the back.

 Brown and Anderson's group headed for the Lower Sioux Agency.
 On the way, they found and buried many bodies along the side of the road, including Captain John S. Marsh's men and some civilians.
 After crossing the river by horse and ferry and receiving the "all clear" from several skirmishers who had gone ahead, the group advanced up the hill and entered the ruins of the agency, where they stopped to bury more bodies.
 Brown and Anderson then left ahead of the group to reconnoiter Little Crow's abandoned village, where Brown stopped Anderson from burning down Little Crow's house.
 By the end of the day, the group had buried at least 17 bodies; several civilians returned to the fort after burying their relatives.